-The bottom line is, that soft skills cannot yet be replictaed by machines, and soft skills are only going to become more and more relevant as we continue to see the growth in automation.
+The bottom line is, that soft skills cannot yet be replaced by machines, and soft skills are only going to become more and more relevant as we continue to see growth in automation.

 Soft skill example 1: Adaptability and flexibility

 A soft skill example that has proven its importance during the pandemic is flexibility and adaptability.
 Although they were crucial in the past, the mass transition to remote work in March 2020 completely reconfigured the norm surrounding where to work.
 But it's not just the switch to home-office which changed the everyday construction of a work day as we knew it.
 The element of flexibility has stretched further than that, such as when the work can be done, and also how it can be done.

 Despite the natural reaction to default to fear or familiar solutions, the changes in the workplace that have been happening, especially since the pandemic, have reminded us that building adaptability begins with dealing with the change positively.

 Soft skill example 2: Critical thinking